httpsdwvi/httpsdwvi/README.md

 📚 I'm always studying and coding something new.

 ⚡ My hobbies?
-I have many but my interests are mainly in sports like F1 🏎️, Football ⚽ and Basketball 🏀.
+I have many but my interests are mainly in sports like Motorsports 🏎️, Football ⚽ and Basketball 🏀.

 🌱 My goals?
 Just be a better person.